Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

 ```python
 uneliste[:]
 ```
     [25, 2, 47, 13, 17, 11, 9, 8]

-but does have a slight difference from
+but does have a slight difference from:

 ```python
 uneliste
 ```
     [25, 2, 47, 13, 17, 11, 9, 8]

 it makes a **copy** of the list, **returning an other object**, at a **different memory location**